grab/engineering-blog/_posts/2023-03-30-evolution-of-quality.md

 <br>
 By enabling software engineers to conduct acceptance testing, we minimised back-and-forth discussions within the team regarding bug fixes and also, influenced a significant shift in perspective – quality is everyone’s responsibility.

-Another key aspect of shift left testing is for teams to agree on a standard of quality in earlier stages of the SDLC.
+Another key aspect of shift-left testing is for teams to agree on a standard of quality in earlier stages of the SDLC.
 To do that, we started incorporating Definition of Ready (DoR) and Definition of Done (DoD) in our tasks.

 ### Incorporate Definition of Ready (DoR) and Definition of Done (DoD)

 As mentioned, quality checks can be done before development even begins and can start as early as backlog grooming and sprint planning.
 The team needs to agree on a standard for work products such as requirements, design, engineering solutions, and test cases.
 Having this alignment helps reduce the possibility of unclear requirements or misunderstandings that may lead to re-work or a low-quality feature.

-To enforce consistent quality of work products, everyone in the team should have access to these products and should follow a standard in completing them like DoRs and DoDs.
+To enforce consistent quality of work products, everyone in the team should have access to these products and should follow DoRs and DoDs as standards in completing their tasks.

 *   **DoR**: Explicit criteria that an epic, user story, or task must meet before it can be accepted into an upcoming sprint.
 *   **DoD**: List of criteria to fulfill before we can mark the epic, user story, or task complete, or the entry or exit criteria for each story state transitions.

 Including DoRs and DoDs have proven to improve delivery pace and quality.
 One of the first teams to adopt this observed significant improvements in their delivery speed and app quality – consistently delivering over 90% of task commitments, minimising technical debt, and reducing manual testing times.

 Unfortunately, having these two changes alone were not sufficient – testing was still manually intensive and time consuming.
-To ease the loads on our QA engineers, we needed to develop a balanced testing strategy.
+To ease the load on our QA engineers, we needed to develop a balanced testing strategy.

 ### Balanced testing strategy